tatianaacostag/DevelopersDoc_site/content/pt/docs/Integrations/API integration/Payouts-API.md

 {{< /tabs >}}

 ## Query WebHooks
-You can consult WebHooks related to your account either by their id or by the account id.
+You can consult WebHooks related to your account either by their id ou by the account id.
 Both methods are explained below.

 {{% alert title="Observação" color="info"%}}